rebeca53/income-prediction/README.md

 - PNADC_2021_visita5.txt
 - PNADC_2022_visita5.txt

-The script process the data, and then generates the .csv files with processed data.
-It doesn't encodes values.
+The script processes the data and then generates the .csv files with the processed data.
+It doesn't encode values.
 For instance, the state is a column with a string value.
-It differs from **_datapreparation_few_uncoded_features.py_** because it process more features (columns) from the original data.
+It differs from **_datapreparation_few_uncoded_features.py_** because it processes more features (columns) from the original data.
 To run the code, make sure you have the aforementioned files in the same path as the script.
 The resulting files are in the folder many_features_text_category_values.
 They are used by the prediction model.

 ## Prediction model

 The models were trained using [Orange](https://orangedatamining.com/).
 To train the model, open the file ***final_text_category_values.ows*** and reload the input files.
-The training takes around 15 minutes in a machine with 32GB RAM memory.
+The training takes around 15 minutes in a machine with 32GB RAM.

-The results are summarized as follow:
+The results are summarized as follows:

 | Model | MSE | MAE | R2 Coefficient of determination |
 |-------|-----|-----|---------------------------------|